Diptokrit/UNITED-NATION-GLOBAL-TERRORISM-DATA-ANALYSIS/README.md

 This step ensured that the dataset was **clean, structured, and ready for further analysis**.

+The exploratory data analysis (EDA) phase was carried out to better understand the dataset and identify meaningful patterns within the data.

+During this stage, the overall trend of attacks over the years was analyzed to observe how terrorist activities have increased or decreased over time.
+This helped in identifying periods where there was a noticeable rise in incidents.

+A region-wise analysis was also performed to understand which parts of the world are most affected.
+This made it clear that attacks are not evenly distributed and are concentrated in specific regions.

+The distribution of attack types was studied to identify the most commonly used methods.
+It was observed that certain types of attacks occur more frequently, indicating preferred strategies.

+Similarly, target analysis was conducted to understand which groups are most frequently affected.
+This helped in identifying that certain categories, such as civilians, are targeted more often.

+In addition to these, comparisons were made between different variables to understand how they relate to each other.
+Patterns such as repeated combinations of weapons and targets were also observed, which later supported the machine learning analysis.

+Overall, this step helped in building a clear understanding of the data and provided a strong foundation for applying machine learning techniques in the next stage.

 ---

 ## 📊 Exploratory Data Analysis (EDA)